chileweb76/sb-slider/readme.txt

 == Installation ==

 1. Go to your admin area and select Plugins -> Add new from the menu.
-2. Search for "Scrapbook Slider".
+2. Search for "SB Slider".
 3. Click install.
 4. Click activate.